shikharajput367/SchoolManagementAPI/README.md

 Secure API endpoints using JWT-based authentication.
 AutoMapper integration for mapping between entities and DTOs.
 Swagger integration for API documentation.
+Contains unit tests for various scenarios using xUnit and Moq.
+Containerized using Docker for easy deployment.

 **Technologies**